 BCC COVID Infusion Center Patient Information

-For more about these treatments and potential side effects, please reference the Patient Fact Sheets, linked above.
+For more about these treatments, the specific criteria and potential side effects, please read the Patient Fact Sheets, linked above.

 For Providers: How to Refer a Patient for Treatment